tobitdsm/rice/README.md

 config checkout
 config config --local status.showUntrackedFiles no
 ```
-Now you can update your files with
+Now you can update your files anytime with
 ```bash
 config pull
 ```